ewlsgus/jabberwocky/install/Mac.md

 Note that the most current software does not always mean they are the most stable versions.
 Thus, I will be specifying the software versions I am installing.
 As a reference, the following installation guide was carried out on
 >macOS Big Sur, Version 11.6.5

+Also, the following installation guide assumes your machine has x86_64 (ARM64) architecture instead of ARM, which is the case for recent MacBooks with M label chips.
+Given Apple's Rosetta 2, M label chips should not prohobit you from following this guide, but know that there is likely to be a drop in the performance of your HOOMD simulations ran locally.
+Making sure you are following this guide but switch all the x86_64 specific instructions to corresponding ones for ARM can prevent this issue.

 # 2. Installing Prerequisite Software and Tools
 ### 1. Install Homebrew
 Go to https://brew.sh and run the installation command shown in Terminal.<br>